 The Asian and African American neighborhoods studied had the lowest median metal concentrations even though these areas include an active Superfund site, a California Department of Toxic Substances Control remediation cleanup, plus other known and suspected pollution sources.
 Also of note was that neighborhoods with older homes (like San Francisco’s famous Victorians) showed higher amounts of lead than areas with newer homes, pointing to a relationship between lead-based paint and garden soil lead concentrations.

 Most gardeners I encountered through this project did not know how to get their soil tested nor how to determine whether it is safe.
 I was not able to say what is definitely safe and what is not because in researching the current guidelines for “safe levels” of heavy metals in soil (for residential areas, brownfields, and gardens), I found the information to be inconsistent, not easily accessible, and confusing to interpret.
 I believe that the EPA should consider updating its garden soil guidelines to reflect levels published by other agencies and utilize public health agencies to engage gardeners in a dialog about heavy metals and safe gardening practices.

 Besides providing free soil testing to local gardeners, I wanted my project to engage the gardening community.
 To this end, I hosted community meetings, created educational pamphlets, and launched a website, all aimed at helping gardeners eat as safely as possible from their gardens.
 The website includes the pamphlets, results from the soil testing, and a list of published “safe levels”.
 It can be accessed at https://sites.google.com/site/healthygardeners.

-Jennifer is a master’s degree candidate in Environmental Studies at San José State University, where she is works as a Project Coordinator for the Office of Sustainability.
+Jennifer is a Master’s degree candidate in Environmental Studies at San José State University, where she works as a Project Coordinator for the Office of Sustainability.